InHouse Wills arranges expert help for clients dealing with probate in Leicester

 It is the process of proving the validity of the Will (or confirming that the person

 died intestate).
-This results in a Grant of Representation confirming the authority
+The court issues a Grant of Representation confirming the authority

-of the executor(s) to take control of the assets and carry out the Will (the Grant
+of the executor(s) to take control of the assets and implement the Will (the Grant

 may be a Grant of Probate or Letters of Administration, depending upon the details